Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 ## Case study: Volcan del Fuego, Guatemala

-Guatemala is an LIDC in Central America with an HDI of 0.627.
+Guatemala is an LIDC in Central America with an HDI of 0.627 and GNI/capital of $8,500 PPP.

 The eruption in 2018 was Guatemala’s deadliest event since 1902.
-It killed over 200 people with a VEI 3-4 plume reaching 15.2km.
-There was no hazard plan, and despite being one of the most active volcanoes along the pacific Ring of Fire, it seems that people did not fully understand the risks.
-Bodies in 6 destroyed villages were found not far from homes, cooborating with video footage of people simply staring at the ash cloud and oncoming pyroclastic flows.
-Efforts to evacuate the area
+It **killed over 200 people** with a VEI 3-4 plume reaching 15.2km.
+There was **no hazard plan**, and despite being one of the most active volcanoes along the Pacific Ring of Fire, it seems that people did not fully understand the risks.
+Bodies in 6 destroyed villages were found not far from homes, corroborating with video footage of people simply staring at the ash cloud and oncoming pyroclastic flows.
+Coupled with the fact that there was no evacuation alert issued, this shows that the infrastructure and investment were simply inadequate in the region.

+Efforts to evacuate the area were rendered difficult due to inaccurate data involving road access, population size and population locations in proximity to the volcano's flanks prone to pyroclastic flows. **The Guatemalan Mountain Rescue Brigade** were already searching for a missing person when explosive activity increased, and were able to help a significant but unknown number of people in surrounding villages to evacuate, emphasising the **need for well-trained and experienced individuals** for mitigation of vulnerability.
+Mitigation of losses could have been better but was not totally inadequate: firefighters were immediately deployed to the area with the aim of recovering trapped people and bodies, however, the heat and nature of the pyroclastics simply incinerated many buildings. **6,000 people were eventually evacuated** as lava flows continued into the night and temporary shelters were provisioned with priority given to women and children, showing that there was at least some emergency provisioning.

 ## Case study: Mount Nyiragongo, DRC, May 2021